everydeveloper/node-express-course/README.md

-# Node and Express Server Tutorial
+# Node.js and Express Server Tutorial
 Traditionally, JavaScript is a browser-side programming language.
 However, Node.js gives you the ability to run JavaScript files on the server-side.
 Express is a library for Node.js, that allows you to make requests to different "endpoints" and get a response back.

 In this tutorial you will learn how to: